jo-ap/TikhonovFenichelReductions.jl/paper.md

 affiliations:
  - name: Institute of Mathematics and Computer Science, University of Greifswald, Germany
    index: 1
-date: 27 November 2025
+date: 29 November 2025
 bibliography: paper.bib
 ---

 # Summary
 Singular perturbation theory is a mathematical toolbox that allows dimensionality reduction of ODE systems whose components evolve on different time scales emanating from the presence of a small parameter $\varepsilon$.
-Intuitively, the fast components evolve so quickly that they can be approximated with their steady state on the slow time scale for $\varepsilon$ sufficiently small.
-More precisely, we get the limit
+More precisely, we obtain the *reduced system* as the limit
 \begin{equation}
   \label{eq:tikhonov}
   \begin{aligned}